zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Build_manual.rst

 To translate **all** manual pages, you can type ``make fasthtml`` at the command line.
-The translated HTML files are then in the ``fasthtml`` folder All following ``make fasthtml`` commands will only translate ``.rst`` files that have been changed.
+The translated HTML files are then in the ``fasthtml`` folder.
+All subsequent ``make fasthtml`` commands will only translate ``.rst`` files that have been changed.
 The ``make fasthtml`` command can be parallelized with make using the `-j` flag.
 You can also directly translate only individual pages: e.g. to translate only the